StenlyTU/LFCE-official/stuff/LFCE_StorageManagement.md

         # On remote host:
         mount -t cifs -o guest,noperm //SAMBA_SERVER_IP/sambapublic /home/sambapublic_local
+        # use guest option for not asking for permissions.
         ```

+    - Exercise: Create filesystem create user xxxxx allow that user

 - If you have access to *Linked Learning* have a look at the following courses:
     - https://www.linkedin.com/learning/linux-storage-systems